focusconsulting/perfection-validation-prototype/README.md

 # IRS Validation/Perfection Prototype

-A prototype system for validating IRS Form 1040 using decision rules and validation engine.
+A prototype system for validating different approaches for capturing rules and corrections to various IRS forms.

 ## Structure